dgpv/bsst/README.md

         in the script, or the string "L<num>" where "<num>" is the line number in the text of the script

+        A special value of "*" means that execution state for all opcodes will be reported (don't forget to quote `*` in the shell to avoid shell glob pattern expansion)

   --explicitly-enabled-opcodes=''

         A set of opcodes to explicitly enable